Bachemedei/portfolio-two/src/markdown/project-4.md

 Using Python, I wrote a script that can take weather data scraped from websites and output visualisations and human-readable summaries.

-This project further developed my Python skills, with an emphasis on working with dictionaries writing functions, and constructing data visualisations in Python.
+This project further developed my Python skills, with an emphasis on working with dictionaries, writing functions, and constructing data visualisations in Python.